Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 punk.
 One thing punk did was give people the message: “you can do it too.”
 And what they were playing was relatively simple.
 That simplicity had origins in early rock and roll.
-The British beat groups of the 1960s were actually quite 'punk' in their way—like The Who and The Animals, and Them.
-With Them, the singer was Van Morrison who is still very successful._
+The British beat groups of the 1960s were actually quite 'punk' in their way—like The Who, The Animals, and Them.
+With "Them", the singer was Van Morrison who is still very successful._

 _It was fairly simple, thus it's something that people who were just teaching